yanzheng41/yanzheng41.github.io/_pages/about.md

 ---
-layout: about
+permalink: /
-title: About Me
+title: "About Me"
+author_profile: true
+redirect_from:
-permalink: /about/
+  - /about/
-nav_order: 1
+  - /about.html
 ---

 # Yan Zheng (郑 琰)